-- Call 999 as soon as possible - Call Security/Student Support Services on [insert contact number] - Stay with the student and if possible, inform another member of staff nearby. - Ask the student if there is anyone, they would like to be contacted on their behalf e.g. a friend who can be with them
+- Call 999 as soon as possible - Call Security/Student Support Services on 01432804545 - Stay with the student and if possible, inform another member of staff nearby. - Ask the student if there is anyone, they would like to be contacted on their behalf e.g. a friend who can be with them